Alluxio/alluxio/docs/en/Running-Alluxio-on-a-Cluster.md

 ```

 Update `alluxio.master.hostname` in `conf/alluxio-site.properties` to the hostname of the machine
 you plan to run Alluxio Master on.
-Add the IP address or hostname of all the worker nodes to the
+Add the IP addresses or hostnames of all the worker nodes to the
 `conf/workers` file.
 You cannot use local file system as Alluxio's under storage system if there
 are multiple nodes in the cluster.
 Instead you need to set up a shared storage to which all Alluxio servers
 have access.
 The shared storage can be network file system (NFS), HDFS, S3, and so on.
 For example,